petkovacs19/tgs_salt_segmentation/README.md

 python tgs_preprocess.py
 ```

 Further experiments: Coverage class may not be the best quality to stratify by and create a good representation of the overall dataset.
-Any other features we can explore?
+It may ignore other important features.

 ### Run in distributed mode
 (!Under construction)